wdhdev/.github/profile/README.md

-# wdhdev
+# WH Development
-This organisation is used to store client work and projects.
+This organisation is used to store client work and personal projects.